-Completion of the EdS (Educational Specialist) in School Psychology degree and credential enables you to practice as a school psychologist in California's public schools.
-This program requires two years of full-time coursework with corresponding fieldwork in local schools, and culminates in an additional third-year internship, which is usually well paid.
+Completion of the EdS - Educational Specialist in School Psychology degree usually begins in our/a master's porgam.
+The Credential enables you to practice as a school psychologist in California's public schools.
+The MA + EdS program requires two years of full-time coursework with corresponding fieldwork in local schools, and culminates in an additional third-year internship, which is usually well paid.
 The EdS program is fully approved by the National Association of School Psychologists.
 Consequently, all of our graduates are also automatically eligible for the National Certificate in School Psychology.
 Evening and on-line classes, as well as part-time programs are available.

 - If you will not have an MA degree before entering the program, please apply to the MA in Education with a concentration in Counseling Psychology or Educational Psychology and choose the Summer Session III term in the online application, as this is the only term in which the Introduction to School Psychology course is currently offered.

 - If you have or will have an MA degree before entering the program, it is preferred that you choose the Summer Session III term in the online application.
 Please note this is not the only term that you may begin the program.
 If you would like to begin during a different term please contact Linda Webster to see which entry term will best fit your needs.

 Pacific admits students for fall and spring semesters.
 Admission to the master's program is a holistic decision that takes into consideration all the factors of each applicant's background and experience.
 For more information about the application process, please contact Graduate Admissions.